 Be clear with deadlines, and always let the team know what is expected of them well in advance.
 Clear goals and structure are very important for many remote workers, as their days are often more flexible than those working in the office.

 A great team isn’t built in a day, and it can take time for your team to take shape.
 A big part of building up your team over time is keeping them engaged.
 If your team isn’t motivated, challenged, or engaged at all, you likely won’t be getting as much out of them as you could.

 You want your team to be excited about their job, and have a connection to your company’s values and vision.
 Not only are engaged employees more effective and productive, but they are also generally more loyal.

-To keep people engaged at work, remotely or not, you need to consider what motivates them.
+To keep people engaged at work, remotely or not, you should consider what motivates them.
 Things like providing incentives, offering growth opportunities, and holding fun events can all help to encourage and foster better engagement.
-Also, there is nothing wrong with simply asking your team about the types of things or benefits that would help them work harder and feel better about their job.
+For example, incorporate team-building activities such as team trivia, virtual escape room games, or murder mystery parties into monthly meetings.
+Also, there is nothing wrong with simply asking your team about the types of things or benefits that would help them work harder and be more productive.

 Gather Feedback and Use it

 The building up of your remote team is a process, and it can take time for everyone to get comfortable with their roles and develop a positive working relationship with one another.
 Not only that, but some employees will have concerns with how things are run and implemented.